 Maybe not.
-I have long been of the opinion that you don't need to spend a bunch of cash to grab a great guitar, and I think Epiphone is one of those brands that proves my point.
+I have long been of the opinion that you don't need to spend a bunch of cash to grab a great guitar, and I think Epiphone is one of those brands that prove my point.
 So, the question isn't so much which guitar is better, but which is better for your needs and budget.

 I also think it’s important to avoid the notion that Epiphones are low-budget knock-offs.
 While the G-400 certainly will never be on-par with the SG, it is a quality instrument that just might be a better choice for some players, and one of the best electric guitars under $500.
 Are you one of those players?
 Well, read on and find out.

 Birth of the SG

 You might not know this, but the Gibson SG design first came about as a replacement for the Gibson Les Paul.
 In the late 1950s, the Fender Stratocaster was giving Gibson heavy competition in the solid-body guitar market, so they set about redesigning a Les Paul with a lighter double-cutaway design that might be a little more appealing to then-modern players.

-The Les Paul SG was born in 1961, but Les Paul himself was none too happy with this decision, and asked to have his name removed from the redesigned instrument.
+The Les Paul SG was born in 1961, but Les Paul himself was none too happy with this decision and asked to have his name removed from the redesigned instrument.
 Gibson simplified the name to SG, for “Solid Guitar”.
 Needless to say, the Les Paul and SG both hung in there and went on to become two of the most beloved guitars in the world.

 All of that information can bail you out if you find yourself on Jeopardy! but you might be wondering how it’s going to help you choose between Epiphone and Gibson.
 The point is the SG has a long lineage behind it, and in many ways, the G-400 is a continuation of the magic Gibson created when it launched the original Les Paul SG.